Manali, Himachal Pradesh

 Manali is a resort town, near Kullu town in the Kullu district in the Indian state of Himachal Pradesh.
 It is situated at the northern end of the Kullu Valley, formed by the Beas River.
 The town is located in the Kullu district, approximately 270 km north of the state capital of Shimla and 544 km northeast of the national capital of New Delhi.
 Manali is a popular tourist destination in India and serves as the gateway to the Lahaul and Spiti district as well as the city of Leh in Ladakh.

 Manali is the beginning of an ancient trade route through Lahaul (H.P.) and Ladakh, over the Karakoram Pass and onto Yarkand and Hotan in the Tarim Basin of China.
 As per the 2011 Census of India, the Manali Municipal Council had a population of 8,096, comprising 4,717 males and 3,379 females.
 Updated estimates suggest the town’s population is approximately 11,700 as of 2025.
-During the summer 2025 monsoon season, heavy rainfall triggered multiple landslides in Mandi district, disrupting the Chandigarh–Manali highway near 4 Mile, Pandoh, and the Thalot Tunnel.
-The route was blocked for up to 24 hours, stranding hundreds of vehicles and causing significant travel delays.
-Statewide, over 400 roads were blocked; Mandi alone reported 232 blocked roads and 71 in the Kullu district, including Manali-bound routes.
-The disasters resulted in 137 deaths, with severe damage to roads, water and power infrastructure.
-Due to the narrow Himalayan terrain and recent landslides, traffic congestion along the Chandigarh–Manali National Highway (NH‑21) has worsened significantly.
-Even outside disaster periods, gridlock is common during peak tourist season, leading to long delays and often only one-way traffic management on affected stretches.

 Mythology

 Manali is named after Manu, the progenitor of humanity in Hinduism.
 The name Manali is regarded as the derivative of Manu-Alaya.
 In Hindu cosmology, Manu is believed to have stepped off his ark in Manali to recreate human life after a great flood had deluged the world at the end of an cyclic age.
-The Kullu Valley in which Manali is situated is often referred to as the "Valley of the Gods".
+The Kullu Valley where Manali is situated is often referred to as the "Valley of the Gods".
 An old village in the town has an ancient temple dedicated to the sage Manu.

+History

+Manali’s history blends ancient mythological traditions with trade, medieval temple heritage, and modern tourism development.
+The town’s name derives from Sanskrit Manu-Alaya (“abode of Manu”), reflecting a local legend that Sage Manu resettled humanity here after a great flood.
+In medieval times, the region was part of the broader Kullu principality and saw the construction of enduring temples such as the 16th-century Hidimba Devi Temple.
+Under British rule in the 19th and early 20th centuries, Manali began to emerge as a hill retreat, with infrastructure and orchard cultivation introduced by colonial visitors.
+After Indian independence, Manali’s growth accelerated as a tourist destination, facilitated by improved road links and leisure amenities.

+Captain A. Banon and J.S.
+Mackay were the early apple orchardists in Manali.